 To calm your fears and give you the energy to face the forms ahead, we’ve broken down exactly what you need to do to fill out your FAFSA.
 Let’s take a look!

 Your FSA ID — an account that allows you to access the FAFSA form and other important services — is the first thing you need to fill out your FAFSA.

-For dependent students (those who rely financially on parents or legal guardians), one of your parents also needs to create an FSA ID, as their information will also be required to fill out the FAFSA.
+For dependent students (those who financially rely on their parents or legal guardians), one of your parents also needs to create an FSA ID, as their information will also be required to fill out the FAFSA.

 Good to know: Either way, you have to set up your personal FSA account (your parents can’t create your FSA ID for you).

 What You’ll Need to Fill Out the FAFSA

 The questions you’ll find on the FAFSA application are all about you and your family’s financial situation.
 You’ll cover everything from your date of birth (easy) to your parents’ assets and investments (a little more difficult).

 While certain situations, such as citizenship, can affect what you have to submit, the items listed below are standard details you need to provide to fill out the FAFSA: